 The project is a controlled action under the EPBC Act and a significant project under the SDPWO Act.
-The EIS will be developed pursuant to the Bilateral Agreement between the Australian and Queensland governments for the purposes of the Australian Government's assessment under Part 8 of the EPBC Act.
-The EIS should address potential impacts on the matters of national environmental significance that were identified when the project was determined to be a controlled action.
+The EIS will be developed pursuant to the bilateral agreement between the Australian and Queensland governments for the purposes of the Australian Government's assessment under Part 8 of the EPBC Act.
+The EIS should address potential impacts on the MNES that were identified when the project was determined to be a controlled action.